 - Academic accommodations (extensions, excusing absences, opportunities to complete missed coursework, access to academic support, etc.);

-- Access to counseling or support services;
+- Access to counseling, the Employee Assistance Program (EAP), or support services;

 - Changes to work schedules, job assignments, or other work accommodations;